Geoc2022/Geoc2022.github.io/content/other/isabelle_on_vscode.md

 > System OS: macOS Sequoia 15.6.1 | Isabelle Version: Isabelle2025

+I was trying to look for any documentation on how to set up Isabelle on VSCode but couldn't find any good resources, so I decided to write a quick tutorial for anyone else who might be looking for it.

 ## Locating the Isabelle Binary

 We first want to find our Isabelle binary located in our Isabelle app.
 Typically this should be installed in the home `Applications` folder but could also be in our user `Applications` folder: